Bversity-school-of-Biosciences/Noorul-Jaasim-B-Bootcamp_Bioinfo_COVID-19_Biomarkers/README.md

 Results:

-Plots and analysis results highlighting key findings.
+Plots and analysis results highlighting key findings along with final dashboard visualisations.

-Dashboard:

-Final dashboard visualizations summarizing the expression and significance of identified genes.
 Presentation:

 Final slides showcasing the journey of the project.